On the ultimate precision of meson mixing observables: Numerical Updates of Standard Model Predictions

-A brief summary of their results reads: \begin{itemize} \item Improved numerical values for the non-perturbative matrix elements $\langle Q \rangle$, $\langle Q_S \rangle$, $\langle \tilde{Q}_S \rangle$, $\langle R_0 \rangle$, $\langle R_1 \rangle$ and $\langle \tilde{R}_1 \rangle$ that are necessary for $\Delta \Gamma_q$ and $\Delta M_q$.
+We have already pointed out that more precise values of $\Delta \Gamma_s$ are needed to derive more stringent bounds on duality violation in the $B$ system.
+Very recently the Fermilab MILC collaboration presented a comprehensive study of the non-perturbative parameters that enter $B$-mixing \cite{Bazavov:2016nty}.\footnote{A first numerical analysis with this new inputs was already performed in \cite{Blanke:2016bhf}; but the authors put their emphasis on the implications for the correlation between $\Delta M_{s,d}$ and $\varepsilon_K$ in models with constrained MFV and implications for $\Delta\Gamma_{s,d}$ have not been analysed. } A brief summary of their results reads: \begin{itemize} \item Improved numerical values for the non-perturbative matrix elements $\langle Q \rangle$, $\langle Q_S \rangle$, $\langle \tilde{Q}_S \rangle$, $\langle R_0 \rangle$, $\langle R_1 \rangle$ and $\langle \tilde{R}_1 \rangle$ that are necessary for $\Delta \Gamma_q$ and $\Delta M_q$.
 Hence we have numerical values for all operators that are arising up to dimension seven in the HQE, up to $R_2$ and $R_3$, which are still unknown and can only be estimated by assuming vacuum insertion approximation. \item The results provide a very strong confirmation of vacuum insertion approximation.
 All their bag parameters turn out to be in the range of 0.8 to 1.2.
 Sometimes in the literature different normalisations of the matrix elements are used, that lead to values of the bag parameters which differ from one in vacuum insertion approximation, see e.g. the discussion in \cite{Artuso:2015swg}.
-The definitions in \cite{Bazavov:2016nty} are all consistent with $B=1\pm 0.2$ in vacuum insertion approximation. \item The numerical values of $f_{B_q}^2 B$ are larger than most previous lattice calculations. \end{itemize} Based on these new results we perform a more aggressive - compared to the recent study in \cite{Artuso:2015swg} - numerical analysis of the SM predictions, where we try to push the current theory uncertainties to the limits.
+The definitions in \cite{Bazavov:2016nty} are all consistent with $B=1\pm 0.2$ in vacuum insertion approximation. \item The numerical values of $f_{B_q}^2 B$ are larger than in most previous lattice calculations. \end{itemize} Based on these new results we perform a more aggressive - compared to the recent study in \cite{Artuso:2015swg} - numerical analysis of the SM predictions, where we try to push the current theory uncertainties to the limits.
 In particular we will modify the predictions in \cite{Artuso:2015swg} by using \begin{itemize} \item Most recent values of the CKM parameter from CKMfitter \cite{Charles:2004jd} (similar values can be obtained from UTfit \cite{Ciuchini:2000de}). \item New Fermilab MILC results for the bag parameters of $Q$, $\tilde{Q}_S$, $R_0$, $R_1$ and $\tilde{R}_1$.
 We do not try to average with other lattice results, e.g. the values given by FLAG \cite{Aoki:2013ldr}. \item Assume vacuum insertion approximation for $R_2$ and $R_3$ with a small uncertainty of $B = 1 \pm 0.2$.
 We note that this is not clearly justified yet and it has to be confirmed by independent determinations of the corresponding bag parameters. \item Use results derived from equations of motion $\tilde{B}_{R_3} = 7/5 B_{R_3} - 2/5 B_{R_2}$ and $\tilde{B}_{R_2} = - B_{R_2}$\cite{Beneke:1996gn}. \end{itemize} All inputs are listed in Appendix \ref{app:D}.
 We first note that the overall normalisation due to $f_{B_q}^2 B$ seems to be considerably enhanced now, so we expect enhancements in $\Delta M_q$ and $\Delta \Gamma_q$ that will cancel in the ratio.
 Moreover the uncertainty in the bag parameter ratio $\tilde{B}_S/B$ is larger than e.g. in \cite{Artuso:2015swg}.
-On the other hand the dominant uncertainty due to $R_2$ and $R_3$ will now be dramatically be reduced. \\ Putting everything together we get with the new parameters the following predictions for the two neutral $B$-systems, which are compared with the more conservative theory predictions \cite{Artuso:2015swg} and the experimental values from HFAG \cite{Amhis:2014hma}, that were already given in Eq.(\ref{comparison1}).
+On the other hand the dominant uncertainty due to $R_2$ and $R_3$ will now be dramatically reduced. \\ Putting everything together we get with the new parameters the following predictions for the two neutral $B$ systems, which are compared with the more conservative theory predictions \cite{Artuso:2015swg} and the experimental values from HFAG \cite{Amhis:2014hma}, that were already given in Eq.(\ref{comparison1}).